tthorntone/AdNauseam-Wiki/The-logger.md

 ![Figure 2](https://raw.githubusercontent.com/wiki/dhowe/AdNauseam/logger-lines.png)

-Take note that the network request logger in uBlock is a forward-looking logger: this means only future requests can be logged.
-AdNauseam/uBlock will log entries **IF AND ONLY IF** the logger is opened.
-Otherwise, if the logger is not opened, no CPU/memory resources are consumed by AdNauseam for logging.
+Note that AdNauseam will log entries **IF AND ONLY IF** the logger is opened.
+Otherwise, if the logger is not opened, no CPU/memory resources are consumed for logging.

-Log events in AdNauseam are color-coded for easy identification, as follows:
+Logger events in AdNauseam are color-coded for easy identification, as follows:

 ![Figure 2](https://raw.githubusercontent.com/wiki/dhowe/AdNauseam/logger-colors.png)